History of Europe: Post–Cold War era

-The European Economic Community pushed for closer integration, co-operation in foreign and home affairs, and started to increase its membership into the neutral and former communist countries.
 In 1993, the Maastricht Treaty established the European Union, succeeding the EEC.
-The neutral countries of Austria, Finland and Sweden acceded to the EU, and those that did not join were tied into the EU's economic market via the European Economic Area.
-These countries also entered the Schengen Agreement which lifted border controls between member states.
+The neutral countries of Austria, Finland and Sweden joined the EU in 1995, and those that did not join were tied into the EU's economic market via the European Economic Area and Schengen Agreement, which lifted border controls between member states.
 The euro was created in 1999 and replaced all previous currencies in participating states in 2002, forming the eurozone.
+In 2004, the EU gained 10 new members (Note: Estonia, Latvia, and Lithuania, which had been part of the Soviet Union; the Czech Republic, Hungary, Poland, Slovakia, and Slovenia, former-communist countries; and Malta, and the divided island of Cyprus) and two more in 2007.
+(Note: Bulgaria and Romania) Public opinion in the EU turned against further enlargement.
+(Note: Public opinion in EU countries generally opposed Turkish membership.)
+A European Constitution was rejected by voters in 2005.